k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 ### Support of Multiple System Versions

-It could be that new columns or new tables have been added to a table by a more recent system version.
+It is a possibility that new columns or new tables have been added to a table by a more recent system version.

 Examples:

 - Adding a new table, PAYMENT_DETAILS, to the Development environment.
 This table did not exist in the Production environment.

 - Adding the PAYMENT_METHOD column to the PAYMENT table in the Development environment.
 This column did not exist in the PAYMENT table of the Production environment.